If you have a manuscript longer than a short story but shorter than a novel, hire a professional editor that specializes in editing novellas.

 The best part of this style of editing is that it applies to all the rest of your writing.
 If I point out that you tend to avoid conflict in pivotal scenes, you can take that information and use it to revise your other manuscripts.

 1. I’m a writer.
+My book “I Will Shout Your Name” is forthcoming from Press 53.
 My stories have appeared in the Chicago Tribune, and won contests such as the Third Coast Fiction Contest and the Shenandoah Fiction Award.
 My fiction has also appeared in 40+ other literary magazines, including Crazyhorse, Arts & Letters, and Hobart.

 2. I’ve edited novels, novellas, memoir, nonfiction, anthologies and short story collections.
 But I specialize in fiction, especially novels, novellas, and short stories.